How an Order Upgrade Boosted Conversion and Revenue Per Session for Bombshell Sports

 To get a definitive answer on the conversion question, Bombshell ran a controlled A/B test using Intelligems, a leading e-commerce experimentation platform.
 The test ran for two months, splitting traffic between two variants:

-The "Onward Placement" variant: Shoppers saw the Onward order protection widget in a default-on state at checkout.
+The "Onward Placement" variant: Shoppers saw the Onward order protection widget.

 The "Control Group" variant: Shoppers checked out without the Onward widget present.